Jaguar Land Rover: Investment and expansion

 In September 2013, Jaguar Land Rover announced an additional 1,700 jobs and £1.5 billion investment at its facility in Solihull.
 The money was to be spent on designing systems to allow the chassis of future models to be made out of aluminium; the first of these would be a new mid-sized sports saloon car to be introduced in 2015.
 The same month, the company announced plans to open a £100 million research and development centre called the National Automotive Innovation Campus at the University of Warwick, Coventry to create a new generation of vehicle technologies.
 Jaguar Land Rover was to invest £50 million in the facility, the university and the UK government.
 The carmaker said around 1,000 academics and engineers would work there and that construction would start in 2014.

 Under its chief executive, Ralf Speth, JLR has significantly increased its investment in research and development.
 In 2013, according to Speth, it invested £3 billion in "product creation" and claimed to be the "biggest R&D investor in the UK in the automotive business".

 In 2017 a plant for Ingenium engine production was added to the Chery Jaguar Land Rover facility in China.

 On 13 April 2018, Jaguar Land Rover announced that it would be cutting 1,000 temporary contract jobs in the West Midlands, citing a slump in sales due to uncertainty over changes to taxes on diesel cars and Brexit.

 In 2019, Jaguar Land Rover purchased Bowler Motors, which became part of its SVO (Special Vehicle Operations) division.

+In 2023, as part of its global innovation strategy, Jaguar Land Rover established an open innovation hub in Tel Aviv, Israel, to scout local start ups and collaborate with Israeli technology companies on areas such as supply chain optimisation, sustainability, and connected digital services.

+On 20 May 2026, JLR and Stellantis signed a memorandum of understanding to "explore synergies in areas such as product and technology development" within the United States.